Changissnz/nu_merchant_principal/README.md

 concerning the use of the rubric.
 And they, the agents, have or derive objectives out of their own understanding of pressing needs to be satisfied.
-The rubric is also thought as an auxiliary tool of filtration for a control system to produce and maintain a controlled environment borne from controlled outcomes.
+The rubric is also thought of as an auxiliary tool of filtration for a control system to produce and maintain a controlled environment borne from controlled outcomes.
 The aims of a rubric are wholly considered in this next example's elaboration.